tindll/MMS/README.md

 determining entries and exits: ??? not sure (MAs,ATR?,previous lows) and resistance and support levels nothing complicated to start with it'll complexify over time (probably(hopefully(who knows)))

-only looking for trades on btc&eth to start
+going to print the trades to my website as well for a cheeky bit of react and that only looking for trades on btc&eth to start